rsarten/Getting-and-Cleaning-Data_Project/README.md

     │   └── X_train.txt
     │   └── y_train.txt
 ```
+The files can be obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and have been extracted from the parent file '

+Data is collected from the accelerometers from the Samsung Galaxy S smartphone.
+A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ===================================
 ## Dependencies
 run_analysis.R requires the R packages 'dplyr' and 'tidyr' are installed for script to run.